pulsedomains/coredns-pns/README.md

     answer name (.*)\.pls {1}.pls.to
   }
   pns {
-    # connection is the connection to an Ethereum node.
+    # connection is the connection to an PulseChain node.
 It is *highly*
     # recommended that a local node is used, as remote connections can
     # cause DNS requests to time out.
     # This can be either a path to an IPC socket or a URL to a JSON-RPC